EENI Global Business School

 The Indian cement industry is greatly energy intensive and is the third larger user of coal in India.
 It is modern and uses the latest technology, which is among the best in the World.
 India is the second largest cement manufacturer in the World.

-The Indian software and services (IT services) industry has been moving up in the value chain, giving India a formidable brand equity in the Global Markets.
+The Indian software and services (IT services) industry has been moving up in the value chain, giving India a formidable brand equity in global markets.
 Business Process Outsourcing sector has emerged as a key driver of growth for the Indian software and services industry.

 “Bollywood” is the name for the typical Indian cinema industry.
 The name Bollywood comes as a reference to Hollywood but with the initial “B” for Bombay (Mumbai), the place in India for cinema productions of the same importance.